Azerbaijan: families of missing persons gather for commemoration

-Baku (ICRC) – Families of persons missing in connection with the Nagorny Karabakh conflict are gathering today in Baku, Sumgayit, Masalli, Imishli, Shamkir and Barda to commemorate the International Day of the Disappeared (30 August) together with representatives of the local authorities, the Red Crescent Society of Azerbaijan, non-governmental organizations and the International Committee of the Red Cross (ICRC).
+Baku (ICRC) – Families of people missing in connection with the Nagorny Karabakh conflict are gathering today in Baku and Barda to commemorate the International Day of the Disappeared (30 August) together with representatives of the authorities, non-governmental organizations and the International Committee of the Red Cross (ICRC).

-On this occasion, the ICRC is calling on the international community to renew its commitment to addressing the plight of missing persons and their families.
+The ICRC continues to help many families all over the world who are desperate to find out what happened to their lost relatives.
+It calls on the international community to renew its commitment to addressing the plight of missing persons and their families.

 For further information, please contact: